-This case was designed to protect the screen and all four sides of your Apple Watch from dents, scratches, and smudges.
+This model was designed to protect the screen and all 4 sides of your smartwatch from dents, scratches, and smudges.
 Keeps oily fingerprints off your screen.
-Two-pack lets you swap cases when one gets dirty.
+Two-pack lets you swap units when one gets dirty.

-Moisture and perspiration may become trapped between the case and the watch, causing it to fog.
+Moisture and perspiration may become trapped in the interior, causing it to fog.

-Shock-absorbing case guarantees your Apple Watch is protected against bumps, dents, and dings.
-Snap-on design ensures you can instantly install the case on your Apple Watch.
-Case fits a variety of Apple Watch models perfectly.
-Provides full access to an Apple Watch's touch screen, camera, ports, and buttons.
+Shock-absorbing product guarantees your smartwatch is protected against bumps, dents, and dings.
+Snap-on design ensures instant installation.
+It also fits a variety of different models perfectly.

-User-friendly design ensures you won't have to remove the case to recharge your Apple Watch.
+User-friendly design ensures you won't have to remove it to recharge your smartwatch.
 TPU construction delivers immense strength and durability.
 Comes with a screen protector that will safeguard your screen against scuffs and scratches.
-Features an 18-month manufacturer's warranty.

 Constructed from TPU material that is shock-absorbent.
-Includes an exact cutout based on an Apple Watch's design to ensure you can quickly and effortlessly recharge your device at any time.
+Includes an exact cutout to ensure you can quickly and effortlessly recharge your device at any time.
 Sold in several eye-catching colors.
-Lightweight case offers a terrific choice for everyday use.

 Not sold with a screen protector.
-Case may scratch the back of an Apple Watch.
+May scratch the back of the smartwatch.